isaac-j-smith/Web-Scraper/README.md

 After, populate the url, container, and category fields.
 At this time, the container field only supports CSS class names.
 The category field must be comma seperated ( i.e. title, description, price ).

+Once the data is scraped, a dialog with the output will be displayed.